Putin seeking control in Russian cabinet selection

 Sechin, a deputy prime minister, may leave the government but keep a strong hand in energy policy after Putin, on his last day as premier, signed an order nominating him to the board of the main state energy holding company.

-Continued clout for Sechin, who could be given a powerful role outside the cabinet, would cloud Medvedev’s chances of success in a privatisation drive he wants to press ahead with upon assuming office.
+Continued clout for Sechin, who could be given a powerful role outside the cabinet, would cloud Medvedev’s chances of success in a privatization drive he wants to press ahead with upon assuming office.

 “ACID TEST”